 The benefits of greenhouse ventilation

 To keep the temperature the same throughout the greenhouse, a good air distribution in the greenhouse is very important.
 This will prevent growth differences in the crop due to a greenhouse climate that is too hot or too cold.
 Among other things, greenhouse heating and ventilation systems ensure the movement of air in the greenhouse and are important for an optimal greenhouse climate.
 Therefore the amount of temperature, humidity, CO2, and oxygen is well distributed.
 In addition to ventilation systems, climate computers and screening also contribute to an optimal climate.
 The ventilation system is an important air support in, for example, the Enbar LVM crop protection technology.
 A greenhouse fan is also an essential part of the air humidification system.
 Placing more greenhouse fans creates an equal air movement which is ultimately better for the quality of the crop.

 Besides the air in the greenhouse, the humidity of this air also plays a major role in the quality of the crop.
 Therefore besides air circulation, greenhouse dehumidification is also an important subject.
 But how do you control humidity in a greenhouse?
 Due to crop evaporation, greenhouse humidity is often too high.
 A classic solution for this is to open the windows by letting cold air in.
 The disadvantage of this is that the heating system has to maintain the temperature again and in the end this costs a lot of energy and money.
 The good solution is to use Drygair units.
 These greenhouse dehumidifiers are an efficient and easy way to dehumidify the air inside the greenhouse.
 This makes the air humidity and temperature more stable.
-Did you already bought a Drygair unit?
+Have you already bought a Drygair unit?
 Our specialist wrote an article about how to install a Drygair unit.

 The unit is a combination of a dehumidifier and a heater.
 The electrical energy used and the heat released are both returned to the greenhouse.
 The condensed moisture is disposed of or can even be used as process water.